Pull Ups vs Chin Ups: The Ultimate Comparison

 It’s a challenging exercise that can help to increase core strength, stability and upper body strength.

-It’s also a great way to progress from traditional pull-ups and chin up.
+It’s also a great way to progress from traditional pull-ups and chin-ups.

-Hockey-grip chin-ups are similar to the close-grip chin-ups, but with a more specific grip.
+Hockey-grip chin-ups are similar to close-grip ones but have a more specific grip.

 In this variation, the hands are positioned with a narrow grip, mimicking the grip of a hockey stick, with the palms facing away from the body.

-It emphasizes more on the biceps and forearms than the back.
+It emphasizes the biceps and forearms more than the back.
 It can also be a great way to improve grip strength and endurance.

 Hockey Grip Pull up and Chin-ups